sharonShilo/TMDB--movies-and-tv-shows/README.md

 Image Caching

-Images are cached using file system with a 1-day expiration policy to optimize performance and reduce network usage.
+Images are cached using file system and database with a 1-day expiration policy to optimize performance and reduce network usage.

+favorite cache
+Favorite details cache in database using room

 Unit Tests

 Unit tests cover:
 ViewModel logic for data processing and state management.
-Repository layer for API and local data interactions.
-Utility functions for data parsing and transformations.

 TMDB API key (sign up at TMDB to obtain one).

-Running Tests

-Android: Run unit tests using:./gradlew test

 Notes